 Can GHQ help us get our deposits/money back on events that have been cancelled?

 - As the agreements for event rentals were made at the chapter level, GHQ cannot help get deposits or payments back.
 As these are unique times, many chapters have reported that they were able to get deposits back from venues & catering companies, but it required being proactive and communicating directly with the companies.
-For other specific questions about events, please contact our Insurance and Safety Coordinator Melanie Clayton.

 Are we still expected to have a $0 balance to GHQ by April 30?